La Dama Enmascarada: Personal life

-Caballero and husband Andrés Ramos had six children together before their divorce in the 1950s: Manuel, Francisca, Arturo, Andrés, Magdalena, and Teresa.
+Magdalena Caballero was born on July 22, 1925, in Mexico City.
+She was born into a circus family as both her parents and her grandmother all performed in various acts.
+Caballero's grandmother encouraged her to become a strong woman, focusing on feats of dental strength in her performances.
+With this background, local boxing promoters offered her several boxing matches.

+At the age of 15, Caballero met her future husband, Andrés Ramos, who was an animal trainer with the circus.
+The two later married and had six children together: Manuel, Francisca, Arturo, Andrés, Magdalena and Teresa.
+The two would later divorce in the 1950s, leaving Caballero alone to fend for herself and her six children.
 Her sister would also become a professional wrestler, known as María de Jesús Caballero.
-She is also related to González, began wrestling around the same time as Caballero, although it is not clear exactly how they are related.
-González's daughter, would also later become a professional wrestler as well, known as Irma Aguilar.
-Magdalena Caballero died on March 11, 2006, at the age of 80, no cause of death was published.
+She is also related to González, who began wrestling around the same time as Caballero, although it is not clear exactly how they are related.
+González's daughter would also later become a professional wrestler, known as Irma Aguilar.

+Magdalena Caballero died on March 11, 2006, at the age of 80; no cause of death was published.